 My friends have inspired me more than I can say over the years – whether through good advice or overcoming unbelievably difficult challenges in their own lives.

-And now I get to work with an inspiring bunch of colleague at Pegasus, who (true to our behaviours) stand together at every opportunity – to deliver truly creative campaigns that set out to change behaviour in health for the better.
+And now I get to work with an inspiring bunch of colleagues at Pegasus, who (true to our behaviours) stand together at every opportunity – to deliver truly creative campaigns that set out to change behaviour in health for the better.

 But if I had to pick one woman in my life who has been my inspiration, and continues to inspire me, it would have to be my 95 year-old grandmother, Irene Beatrice Adams.